Here is your guide on how to spend 2 weeks in Türkiye. This 14 day Turkey itinerary covers historical sites, the outdoors, food stops & more.

 Visit The House of the Virgin Mary, which is considered a holy place for both Christians and Muslims alike.
 This is the official site recognized by the Vatican as the residence where the Virgin Mary spent her final days.
 Experience a tranquil atmosphere for prayer and meditation.

 Flying in the hot air balloons in Cappadocia will surely tick off a bucket list item that you will remember for years to come!
-The weather, though, can play notorious, so as far as possible, plan your stay in Cappadocia on days with good weather prediction.
+The weather, though, can be notorious, so as far as possible, plan your stay in Cappadocia on days with good weather predictions.

-I, unfortunately, couldn’t catch the hot air balloon flight owing to snowfall, but don’t think for a minute that my Cappadocian adventure was ruined.
+I, unfortunately, couldn’t catch the hot air balloon ride owing to snowfall, but I don’t think for a minute that my Cappadocian adventure was ruined.
 Cappadocia is a beautifully unique place on earth, with its whimsical fairy chimneys waiting to charm you.

 Make sure you stay in one of the cave hotels in Cappadocia.
-Visit the open-air Goreme Open Air Museum.
+Visit the Göreme open-air museum.
 Visit Devrent Valley, Pasabagi, and Avanos for the rest of the day.
 This completes the Northern region of Cappadocia.

 There’s more.
 The Southern region of Cappadocia has a lot to mesmerize you, too.
 Trek along the beautiful Rose Valley and visit Kaymakli (or Ozkonak) Underground City, where early Christians lived in fear and faith.
 On the way back, make sure you visit the panoramic Pigeon Valley, where pigeons contributed to the lives of locals with their manure to fertilize the vineyards.